WhazzItToYa/Streamerbot-CooldownUtilities/README.md

 Cooldowns longer than 5 minutes will be persisted, so that if Streamer.bot crashes or is closed, cooldowns started before the shutdown will still be honored.

 User cooldowns can only be applied to actions that set the `%userName%` & `%userType%` arguments.
-It should work for Twitch, Trovo, and YouTube, but has only been tested on Twitch.
+It should work for Twitch, Trovo, Kick, and YouTube, but has only been tested on Twitch.
 Please let me know if it does or doesn't work on the other platforms.